 Do not use this medicine after the expiry date which is stated on the sachet and carton.
 The expiry date refers to the last day of that month.

-Do not store above 30 C
+Do not store above 30 C.

 Tell your pharmacist if you notice any change in the appearance of the capsules.